developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/createprofile/index.md

 &#49;&#51;.
 From the Profile screen, **select the desired Output method** (scrolling down as necessary).
 For example, the image below shows that Keystroke Output is enabled:
 <img style="height:350px" src="13_select_output.png"/>
-**Note**: Output sections contain selectors for configuring "Basic data formatting" and "Advanced data formatting." **These contain the data Processing options**.
+**Note**: Output sections contain selectors for configuring "Basic data formatting" and "Advanced data formatting." **These are the data processing options**.
 <br>

 &#49;&#52;. **Select the Basic data formatting** for options on inserting special keystrokes or adding text before (prefix) and/or after (suffix) the collected data: